daremat/es6-epf/README.md

  - Since ES6 introduced `let` and `const`, usage of `var` is deprecated.
 Here, you need to replace both `var` by `const`.
    > ![question]
 What are the differences between `var` and `let`;

  - Concatenate strings is not something we should enjoy in any language.
-Fortunately, ES6 offers an alternative for that, namely **template litterals**.
+Fortunately, ES6 offers an alternative for that, named **template litterals**.
    **Instead of this:**
    ```javascript
     window.location = '../score/score.component.html?name=' + this._name + '&size=' + this._size + '&time=' + timeElapsedInSeconds;